Annual Challenge Events

 McGee Award

 Several years ago she was invited by the School to produce an award for excellence in advanced Theory of Nursing Science.
 The Award is given each year to a doctoral student selected by the awards committee of the School of Nursing.
-To continue the tradition, since Marian has been officially retired from the Faculty for several years, our association created an annual challenge open to the membership (both professional and amateur, old and new).
+In conjunction with Marion, our association created an annual challenge open to the membership (both professional and amateur, old and new).
 The challenge is to create a turned object (preferably wood) that becomes the award that the selected doctoral student keeps.
 The design is open, the size must be at least 2 inches x 6 inches or as large as the artist wishes.
 The Challenge takes place at the Valley Woodturners meeting in May or June of each year.
-A small committee judges the submitted entries and the successful creation is made available for the subsequent Awards Ceremony at the School of Nursing - usually in late June. |
+A small committee judges the submitted entries and the successful creation is made available for the subsequent Awards Ceremony at the University of Ottawa's School of Nursing - usually in late June. |

-2023 Challenge is Complete
+2024 Challenge is Complete

 wIG STAND CHALLENGE